 Research data should be findable, and that requires metadata ( = descriptive information) to be added to Aalto University's research information catalogue ACRIS.
 Etsin is a research data finder which utilizes the metadata in ACRIS.

-Please read more about Licensing research data at Aalto University.
+Further information Licensing research data at Aalto University

 Managing research data enables its use for both patenting, and publishing as citable data, as long as timing is successful.
 What does this mean?